jssckbl/jssckbl/README.md

 ### I'm a full stack developer living in Minneapolis, Minnesota.
 I like to work on full-stack applications using JavaScript, React, and Node.js.

+- I am about to start week 4 of my second project with https://the-collab-lab.codes/ on team TCL-30.
+If you would like to see the project progress, check out the repository at https://github.com/the-collab-lab/tcl-30-whats-near-me.
+This project uses Google Maps and Wikipedia to show the user what nifty things might be nearby!

-- 🔭 I just finished my 8 weeks working with https://the-collab-lab.codes/ on team TCL-23!
+- 🔭 I finished my 8 weeks working with https://the-collab-lab.codes/ on team TCL-23!
 Check out our project repository at https://github.com/the-collab-lab/tcl-23-smart-shopping-list.
+It is a shopping list that people can share with others, and that helps track the user's shopping habits.

 - 🌱 I’m currently learning more about front-end development, as well as accessibility.
+Did you know WAVE and Lighthouse aren't enough?
+I know that now!

 - 💬 Ask me about neurodivergency as a woman shifting into technology.

 - 👩‍🌾 Random fact: I was a farmer! 🦙 🐓 🌽 🍅 🥬 🚜 Have since downsized to being a gardener 🌻 🌿 🍄 🌱 🍉

 - 👩‍💻 Check out my personal (and still under construction) site at https://www.jessicawoudsma.com.

-- 👀 I’m actively seeking a mentor.
-If you are one, and you think we might be a good fit, please email me!

 - 📫 How to reach me: jessicawoudsma@gmail.com